wenqizheng326/database_setup/README.md

 db.getCollectionNames()
 db.<collectionName>.findOne()
 ```
-This shows the first 3 records on mongobd
+This shows the one of the records stored in the collection on mongobd

 ### 4. View on mongo compass (optional)
 Install MongoDB Compass from website: https://www.mongodb.com/try/download/compass